realypz/Easy-Build-With-Bazel/docs/lecture_00.md

 ## Basic Commands

-**OBS:** You can use both `bazel` and `bazelisk` in the command line. `bazelisk` will invoke the latest version, or the [specified bazel version for your project](https://github.com/bazelbuild/bazelisk?tab=readme-ov-file#how-does-bazelisk-know-which-bazel-version-to-run).
+**OBS:** You can use either `bazel` or `bazelisk` in the command line. `bazelisk` will invoke the latest version, or the [specified bazel version for your project](https://github.com/bazelbuild/bazelisk?tab=readme-ov-file#how-does-bazelisk-know-which-bazel-version-to-run).

+This tutorial will use `bazelisk` everywhere.

 1. Build target(s)